-The Copernicus GIO Emergency Mapping Service (GIO EMS-Mapping) provides all actors involved in the management of disasters, man-made emergency situations and humanitarian crises, with timely and accurate geospatial information derived from satellite remote sensing and complemented by available in-situ or open data sources.
+The Copernicus Emergency Management Service (EMS) provides all actors involved in the management of disasters, man-made emergency situations and humanitarian crises, with timely and accurate geospatial information derived from satellite remote sensing and complemented by available in-situ or open data sources.
 It is funded by the European Commission and implemented through framework contracts.

 Types of Users

 The service can be activated only by Authorized Users.
 Authorized users are entities and organisations at national, regional, European and international level which are active in the field of crisis management within the EU Member States, the participating states in the European Civil Protection Mechanism, the Commission's Directorates-General (DGs) and EU Agencies, the European External Action Service (EEAS), as well as international humanitarian aid organisations.

 A second type of users, Associated Users, can also benefit from the service, but have to go through the Authorized Users to trigger it.
 Associated Users include local, regional and other public entities, international governmental organizations, national and international non-governmental organizations, EU delegations, and others.

 Only large scale emergency situations and humanitarian crises caused by disasters of natural origin or man-made emergencies are within the scope of GIO EMS-Mapping.
 The request has to reflect the definition of the services as defined in the product portfolio and has to fall within the GIO-EMS Mapping scope (e.g. the request to map an entire continent will be rejected).
 The request should not be related to an existing on-going conflict or crisis with EU military operations or in politically sensitive areas.